 1> apply the value of the newUE-Identity as the C-RNTI for this cell group;

-Editor’s Note: fullConfig is not supported in EN-DC.

-1> if the RRCReconfiguration message includes the fullConfig:

-2> perform the radio configuration procedure as specified in 5.3.5.7;

 Editor’s Note: Verify that this does not configure some common parameters which are later discarded due to e.g. SCell release or due to LCH release.

 1> configure lower layers in accordance with the received spCellConfigCommon;